untwisted/untwisted/BOOK.md

 ### Handle returns

-When handles are called on events, they aren't supposed to return a value that is advantaged by other parts of the program unless it is explicitly defined using the 'mapcall' decorator.
+When handles are called on events, they aren't supposed to return a value that is advantaged by other parts of the program unless it is explicitly defined using the mapcall decorator.

 Consider the example below: